yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL - Continuous delivery in Azure DevOps.md

    - Select the **Create project** button.

-2. To complete Exercise 3: Task 3 in the Hands on Lab, the student will need to request a free grant of parallel jobs in Azure Pipelines via [this form](https://aka.ms/azpipelines-parallelism-request).
+2. To complete Exercise 3: Task 3 in the Hands-on Lab, the student will need to request a free grant of parallel jobs in Azure Pipelines via [this form](https://aka.ms/azpipelines-parallelism-request).
 More information can be found [here regarding changes in Azure Pipelines Grant for Public Projects](https://devblogs.microsoft.com/devops/change-in-azure-pipelines-grant-for-public-projects/).

     > **Note**: The Azure DevOps Parallelism Request can take 2-3 business days to process the request.